farcasterxyz/contracts/README.md

 # Contracts

-Implementation of the AccountRegistry and Namespace contracts specified in the [Farcaster protocol](https://github.com/farcasterxyz/protocol).
+Implementation of the Farcaster ID Registry and Farcaster Name Registry contracts specified in the [Farcaster protocol](https://github.com/farcasterxyz/protocol).
 The contracts are built with [Foundry](https://github.com/foundry-rs/foundry), a modular toolkit for developing Ethereum contracts.
 Please see the [documentation](docs/docs.md) for more details about the contracts.

 ## :package: Installing Dependencies